seborama/Camp2018-Security-TT/README.md

 The login user is `vagrant` and the password is `vagrant`, change it manually after the first logon.

+You can log on using `vagrant ssh` (from the Kali_Linux directory) or you can use the Gnome desktop via the VirtualBox Manager (i.e. the VirtualBox icon in your OSX Application).

-To access the root user, use `sudo -s`.
+To access the root user, use `sudo -s` form a terminal window.

 Useful reference: